baeyc/baeyc.github.io/index.md

 From june 2015 to September 2016, I was a post-doctoral student in the [Center for Environmental and Climate Research](Since 2017, I'm an assistant professor (maître de conférence) at Laboratoire Paul Painlevé (Université of Lille).
 ) at Lund University (Sweden).
 I was working on ecosystem services modelling at the landscape scale.

 From April 2014 to May 2015, I was a post-doctoral student at the Institut de Modélisation des Systèmes Vivants ([IMSV](https://www.universite-paris-saclay.fr/en/research/project/lidex-imsv), Paris-Saclay).
-I was working on the modelling of genetic variability in plant populations.
+I was working on modelling of genetotypic variability in plant populations.

 From 2010 to 2014, I was a PhD student in Ecole Centrale Paris, in the [Digiplante](http://digiplante.mas.ecp.fr/) team of MAS laboratory.
 I defended my thesis on February 28th 2014.
 Here is a [link](https://tel.archives-ouvertes.fr/tel-00985747) to the manuscript (in french).